stratis-storage/stratis-docs/content/stratis-rootfs.md

 [`serde_json`].

 This approach proved successful and we were able to implement an IPC mechanism that left our internal stratisd API unchanged.
+The alternate IPC mechanism is distributed in a separate pair of executables, stratis-min and stratisd-min.

 ### Support in the initramfs
-The next step was to integrate stratisd with a minimal IPC mechanism into the initramfs.
+The next step was to integrate stratisd-min into the initramfs.
 This involved quite a bit of configuration for dracut and systemd.

 Our current model uses systemd generators that are enabled by passing information on the kernel command line at boot to properly set up and unlock any devices that need